mohamedeliwa/practice-notes/conditions/status_epilepticus.md

 > Never spend longer than 20min on someone with status epilepticus without having help at the bedside from an anaesthetist
 >

-- Continuous monitoring is critical, especially for respiratory function.
 - Rule out pseudo-seizures if there are odd features (e.g., pelvic thrusts; resisting attempts to open lids and your attempts to do passive movements; arms and legs ﬂailing around).
 - `Dexamethasone`: 10mg IV if vasculitis/cerebral oedema (tumour) possible.
 - `After Seizures are Controlled` Start oral anticonvulsants and identify potential causes (e.g., hypoglycemia, pregnancy, alcohol, CNS infections, or inadequate anticonvulsant dosing/compliance).